Here Lies Man

-While You Will Know Nothing certainly maintains its gritty grooves, there’s an interesting conceptual mathematics to the entire proceedings.
+No Ground To Walk Upon also includes an interesting conceptual mathematics to the entire proceedings, a theme begun on the prior album.
 “There are interludes between each song that are 2/3 to 3/4 of the tempo of the previous song,” Garcia says.
 “The reason it breaks down to 2 over 3 or 3 over 4 is that everything in the music rhythmically corresponds to a set of mathematical algorithms known as the clave.
 The clave is an ancient organizing rhythmic principle developed in Africa.”

-Here Lies Man has already spent much of early 2018 on tour, with dates supporting Antibalas and Fu Manchu as well as a headlining trek through the EU & UK.
-Many summer festival dates and headline tours await later in the year as Here Lies Man continues its infectious charge onward.
+Here Lies Man has already spent much of the past three years on tour, with dates supporting Antibalas and Fu Manchu, as well as headlining treks through the EU & UK.
+The remaining months of 2019 and 2020 will see the band once again performing at numerous International festivals (including Austin’s Levitation Fest in November.)

-You Will Know Nothing will be available on LP, CD and download on June 15th, 2018 via RidingEasy Records.
+No Ground to Walk Upon will be available on LP, CD and download on August 16th, 2019 via RidingEasy Records.